The Beer Lover’s Guide to Drinking in Denver

 You’ll find a super local list of beers on the cooler shelves at Mr. B’s Wine & Spirits in downtown Denver.
 The small bottle shop proudly serves 500 beers and even has dry shelf space dedicated to beers intended to be cellared.
 If you’re looking to get the scoop on the best local breweries, the craft beer-loving folks at this shop can certainly guide you.

-The country’s biggest beer festival is also the best
+The country’s biggest beer festival goes virtual

 Brew buds get together to create interesting projects

 Collaborations are one of the major cornerstones of the brewing industry, and that kind of camaraderie is on display every year at Collaboration Fest.
 At this unique festival, now in its fifth year, you’ll only be able to sample beers brewed as part of a collaborative effort.
 When creative minds get together for something so delicious, magic happens.
 Taste through 100-plus collaborations from more than 200 collaborators.

 Beer-fueled fun in the sun